yahyo22/yahyo22/README.md

 ## Hi there 👋
-## my name is yahyo and I'm new java developerjavascript;
+## my name is yahyo and I'm new java developerjavascript
 >>Never look back